Shoulder pain and ‘pain’ in general cannot be seen. What can be seen are changes to the tissues that make up our shoulder joints.

 Acromio-clavicular joint inflammation

 A common and often over looked problem is inflammation of the acromioclavicular joint (ACJ).
-The image below shows an inflamed ACJ which again responds really well to injection therapy.
+When inflamed the joint responds really well to injection therapy.